mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ```
 Let's dive a little deeper with spatial joins and bring in some water quality data using the [dataRetrieval](https://github.com/USGS-R/dataRetrieval) package to access data via web services on the [Water Quality Portal](https://www.waterqualitydata.us/).
 Steps shown here follow examples in the [tutorial](http://usgs-r.github.io/dataRetrieval).

 First we'll load the `dataRetrieval` library and pull down some nitrogen data for Iowa to play with.
-Note how we pull out siteInfo velow - this is a data table attribute of distinct sites in the IowaNitrogen object pulled down - explore the object a bit (using `str' or `class' or other means) a bit.
+Note how we pull out siteInfo below - this is a data table attribute of distinct sites in the IowaNitrogen object pulled down - explore the object a bit (using `str` or `class` or other means).

 ```r
 library(dataRetrieval)